-The castanets are percussion instruments.
+Castanets are percussion instruments.

-Filigrana is one of the most experienced traditional (hancrafted) establishments on the flamenco market (Sevilla, España).
+Filigrana, this is one of the most experienced traditional (handcrafted) establishments on the flamenco market (Sevilla, España).

 The company of craftsmen based in Seville offers highly resilient castanets, which are not susceptible to atmospheric changes and give a precise sound and a greater volume than wooden models.
-For the castanets' fabrication, they combine traditional knowledge and techniques in order to obtain solid castanets that give the professional dancers an instrument with the right precise sound.
+For the castanets' fabrication, they combine the traditional knowledge and techniques in order to obtain solid castanets and give the professional dancers an instrument with the right and precise sound.